 If you love Indian curry and similar dishes, then I encourage you to follow Archana of the Ministry of Curry.
 She’s got several incredible recipes and is the queen of Instant Pot cooking!
 Indian cuisine includes a great mix of meat-filled and meatless recipes, so you’ll find something that everyone can enjoy.

 Since I use a red curry powder for this recipe, I also use red-skinned potatoes.
 They are creamy as well as easy to cut and drop in for the boil.
-You can also use Yukon gold potatoes for a more buttery taste.
-If you use gold potatoes, then I'd recommend using a yellow curry powder as it pairs well.
+You can also use Yukon gold potatoes for a more buttery taste (which I like to use in my Vegetarian Shepherd’s Pie).
+If you use gold potatoes, then I’d recommend using a yellow curry powder as it pairs well.